-FSP Interface (FSP API) 6
+6 FSP Interface (FSP API)

-Entry-Point Calling Assumptions 6.1
+6.1 Entry-Point Calling Assumptions

 There are some requirements regarding the operating environment for FSP execution.
 The boot loader is responsible to set up this operating environment before calling the FSP API.
-These conditions have to be met before calling any entry point or the behavior is not determined.
+These conditions must be met before calling any entry point otherwise the behavior is not determined.
 These conditions include: